MA in the History and Theory of Art (Offered in Greek)

 Code ΧΧΧ:

-First digit = Year [Post-graduate]
+First digit = Year [Post-graduate] Second digit = Thematic Unit

 Third digit = Serial Number

-COURSES BY THEMATIC UNIT:
+PROGRAMME COURSES BY THEMATIC AREA:

-Code x4x = Art History Courses
+Code x4x = Art Historical Analysis and Methodology Courses

-Code x5x = Theory and Critical Analysis Courses
+Code x5x = Theory and Critical Analysis

 Code x6x = Postgraduate Thesis